cturra/docker-ntp/README.md

 ```

-## Testing your NTP Container
+## Testing NTP container

-From any machine that has `ntpdate` you can query your new NTP container with the follow
+From any machine that has `ntpdate`, you can query your new NTP container with the following
 command:

 ```